FedeAi/locomotion-p0/README.md

-# To create virt env where to install all the necessary (must be in locomotion-po)
+# To create virt env
-python3.12 -m venv venv
-source venv/bin/activate
-pip3 install -r requirements.txt (just this)
+It is where to install all the necessary (must be in locomotion-po) python3.12 -m venv venv source venv/bin/activate pip3 install -r requirements.txt (just this)